 RECOMMENDATION IN THE COMMITTEE'S 2023 REPORT THE COMMITTEE RESPONSE THE COMMITTEE COMMENT ADDRESSING DISADVANTAGE IN PLACES WHERE IT IS CONCENTRATED Recommendation 11 The Government provide long-term certainty around funding ACHIEVED - MONITOR Implementation Commitments in the Targeting Entrenched Community Disadvantage substantially achieves this recommendation. provision for place based strategies, with a priority on ensuring operational continuity for successful existing initiatives Funding certainty has been achieved for communities engaged in the Stronger Places Stronger People initiative and the development of a whole-of- government strategy to advance place-based work has been embarked upon.
 There are opportunities to bring greater coherence to existing place-based Commonwealth initiatives and to advance funding to promising community initiatives that currently sit outside any Commonwealth program.
 These opportunities will be priorities for resolution through the whole-of-government framework development process.
 Over time, the Committee can monitor progress of these strategies to ensure they fully achieve the intent of the recommendation.
 Recommendation 12 The Government agree to a whole-of-government policy and ACHIEVED - MONITOR Implementation Commitments in the Targeting Entrenched Disadvantage package substantially achieve this recommendation. investment framework for place-based initiatives, informed by an audit of current place-based initiatives and their funding, administrative and support arrangements across different levels of government and philanthropy.
-This work should also embrace the priorities set out by the Closing the Gap Implementation Plan. unding certainty has been achieved for communities engaged in the tronger Places Stronger People initiative and the development of a whole-of- overnment strategy to advance place-based work has been embarked upon. here are opportunities to bring greater coherence to existing place-based ommonwealth initiatives and to advance funding to promising community nitiatives that currently sit outside any Commonwealth program.
-These pportunities will be priorities for resolution through the whole-of-government ramework development process. ever time, the Committee can monitor progress of these strategies to ensure hey fully achieve the intent of the recommendation. commitments in the Targeting Entrenched Disadvantage package substantially chieve this recommendation. he scope of the development of the whole-of-government framework to ddress Disadvantage is not yet known, however it will be important that maintains the intended ambition.
-Engagement with state and territory overnments and stakeholders connected to the Closing the Gap agenda vill be required. he Committee can maintain visibility of the development of the whole-of- The Committee can maintain visibility of the development of the whole-of- government framework to ensure it works to its intended scope.
+This work should also embrace the priorities set out by the Closing the Gap Implementation Plan.
+Tramework development process.
+Diver time, the Committee can monitor progress of these strategies to ensure they fully achieve the intent of the recommendation.
+Commitments in the Targeting Entrenched Disadvantage package substantially achieve this recommendation.
+The scope of the development of the whole-of-government framework to Address Disadvantage is not yet known, however it will be important that t maintains the intended ambition.
+Engagement with state and territory governments and stakeholders connected to the Closing the Gap agenda will be required.
+The Committee can maintain visibility of the development of the whole-of- government framework to ensure it works to its intended scope.

-ΟΕΛΟΜΜΕΝΠΛΤΙΟΝ Ι N THE COMMITTEE'S 2022 DEDUDT NEGULIHIENDAHUN I N THE CULTURE S ZUZJ NEPUNI
+ΟΕΛΟΜΜΕΝΙΠΛΤΙΩΝ Ι N THE COMMITTEE'S 2022 DEDUDT NEGULILIENDATION N THE CULTURE S ZUZJ NEPUNI